peholmst/vaadin4spring/README.md

 This project is not yet an official Vaadin Spring add-on, but a Vaadin R&D prototype that I work on whenever I have time.
 I'm also using the add-on in several customer projects to make sure it meets the requirements of a real-world project.

+**Please note!
+As of February 2015, Vaadin is working on an official Spring add-on which will be a small subset of Vaadin4Spring.
+Once the official add-on is released, Vaadin4Spring will be converted into a set of add-ons that provide features that the official add-on does not have.
+You can follow the progress of the official add-on here: https://github.com/vaadin/spring**

 ## Quick start ##

 There are three ways of getting this add-on.
 You can either clone this repository and build it yourself,